vtex-apps/search/docs/Banner.md

 ## Usage

-Add the `search-banner` block to the `search-result-layout.desktop` or `search-result-layout.mobile`.
+Add the `search-banner` block to `search-result-layout.desktop` or `search-result-layout.mobile`.
 For example:

 ```json
 {